Utah's 3rd congressional district

 Utah's 3rd congressional district is a congressional district in the United States House of Representatives.
 It is located in southern and eastern Utah and includes the cities of Orem and Provo.

-The district was created when Utah was awarded an extra congressional seat following redistricting cycle after the 1980 Census.
-Four of its five Representatives have been Republicans; Bill Orton, a Democrat, represented the district from 1991 to 1997.
-The current Representative is Republican John Curtis, elected in a special election on November 7, 2017.
+The district was created when Utah was awarded an extra congressional seat following redistricting cycle after the 1980 census.
+Five of its six Representatives have been Republicans; Bill Orton, a Democrat, represented the district from 1991 to 1997.
+The current Representative is Republican Mike Kennedy, who was elected in 2024.